We are the ones who can make it right

 There is something especially heartbreaking about youth setting out to fix problems they had nothing to do with creating.

-For the past several weeks, the Mack-Boulder fifth graders have been working on the culminating project of the IB Primary Years Program: Exhibition.
+For the past several weeks, the Mack-Boulder fifth graders have been working on the culminating inquiry-based learning project of the IB Primary Years Program: Exhibition.
 The theme for exhibition this year was How We Share the Planet.
 The students— after the teachers supported them in strengthening their background knowledge around topics such as population, consumption, food, energy, climate, and conservation— came up with the central idea: Individuals and communities make choices that impact the environment and living organisms in both positive and negative ways.
 In fact, the students were involved in all phases of planning the unit.

 Once the students decided on the specific problems they wanted to explore, they formed into groups—with classmates who had similar topics—to work with faculty mentors.
 The exhibition topics ranged from the dramatic rising of sea levels to the importance of transitioning from fossil fuels to renewable energy, from overpopulation to ocean pollution.
 The groups met with their mentors twice a week for five weeks; the mentors helped them refine their research, brainstorm ideas, and meet deadlines.